 Chamomile has been shown to aid digestion and decrease the amount of time food spends in your colon so that stool moves through your system more quickly.
-This makes it great for those who experience frequent stomach pains or discomfort after eating!
-Chamomile extract can also have benefits for those suffering from colitis or Crohn’s disease by keeping inflammation of the intestinal tract at bay.
+It’s ideal for those who experience frequent stomach pains or discomfort after eating!
+Chamomile extract can also benefit people suffering from colitis or Crohn’s disease by keeping inflammation of the intestinal tract at bay.

 DGL licorice is a great addition to your diet if you’re looking for natural relief from acid reflux and GERD.
-DGL stands for deglycyrrhizinated licorice, and it’s a form of licorice that doesn’t have the compound glycyrrhizin in it.
-Glycyrrhizin can cause high blood pressure and damage to the kidneys, but DGL licorice doesn’t have any of those side effects.
+This stands for deglycyrrhizinated licorice.
+This is a form of licorice that doesn’t have the compound glycyrrhizin in it.
+Glycyrrhizin can cause high blood pressure and damage to the kidneys.
+But DGL licorice doesn’t have any of those side effects.
 You can safely take up to 1 gram of deglycyrrhizinated licorice root extract per day.

 Benefits of DGL Licorice